An In-depth Study of LLM Contributions to the Bin Packing Problem: Interpretability of LLM-evolved heuristics

-{\em Bin packing}~\cite{coffman1984approximation} is the problem of packing a set of items of various sizes into the minimum number of fixed-size bins.
+{\em Bin packing}~\cite{coffman1984approximation} is the problem of packing a set of items of various sizes into bins.
+Each bin has the same fixed capacity that cannot be exceeded by the sum of the sizes of the items assigned to it.
+The objective is to minimize the total number of bins used.
 It is a well-known NP-hard combinatorial problem with applications in many areas, from operations research to scheduling jobs on compute clusters.
 In the {\em online} scenario, items are packed as they arrive, in contrast with the {\em offline} scenario where all items are known beforehand.
 Solving {\em online bin packing} problems therefore requires heuristics that greedily decide to which bin each incoming item should be assigned.

 A common approach to solving the online bin packing problem is to use priority functions: at all times, bins are sorted according to a {\em priority function} that depends on their remaining space and the size of the incoming item.
 The heuristic then allocates the item to the bin with the highest priority score.